 Seasonal changes in temperatures can affect the taste of our water.
-In spring and fall, rapid changes in temperature create convection currents which causes water to turn over and bring up silt from the bottom of the lakes.
-This can cause a temporary musty taste until the lakes stratify again.
+In spring and fall, rapid changes in temperature create convection currents which causes water to turn over and bring up silt from the bottom.
+This can cause a temporary musty taste until the lake stratifies again.
 This musty taste usually lasts for about two weeks in the spring and fall and clears up once the lakes have settled.
 The musty taste, while difficult to remove, does not present a health risk.